-11. Key Safeguarding Roles and Responsibilities: (see Appendix D)
+11. Key Safeguarding Roles and Responsibilities

-11.1 Designated Safeguarding Lead (DSL)
+11.1 Designated Safeguarding Lead [DSL]

-There is a legal obligation under the Education Act 2002 S175/157 for all schools to have a designated safeguarding lead.
-The school follows the guidance in Annex B of KCSIE (revised September 2018) which outlines the key responsibilities of the DSL.
+There is a legal obligation under the Education Act 2002 S175/157 for all schools to have a Designated Safeguarding Lead.
+The school follows the guidance in Annex C of KCSIE [revised September 2021] which outlines the key responsibilities of the DSL.

-11.2 Deputy Designated Safeguarding Lead (DDSL)
+11.2 Deputy Designated Safeguarding Lead [DDSL]

-As above we follow the guidance in Annex B of KCSIE (revised September 2018) which outlines the key responsibilities of the DSL and DDSL.
+As above we follow the guidance in Annex C of KCSIE [revised September 2021] which outlines the key responsibilities of the DSL and DDSL.